ritapiatrouskaya-source/nlp-sentiment-analysis-mlflow/README.md

 - Hyperparameter tuning using GridSearchCV
 - Experiment tracking with MLflow
 - Model interpretability using SHAP
-- Comparison with LLM-based classification via API
+- Comparison with LLM-based classification via API (Accuracy: 0.90)

 ## Results